henrikstengaard/hstwb-installer/README.md

 **9. Select packages to install**

 Select packages to install shows a list of packages that are included in package installation.

 Click on a package to select if it will be installed or not, which is indicated with YES or NO next to the package.

 ![run_self_install_10.png](screenshots/run_self_install_10.png?raw=true)

 For this example click on packages BetterWB, HstWB, EAB WHDLoad Games AGA Menu and EAB WHDLoad Demos AGA Menu to switch them to YES, so they will be installed.

 **Note: Only one Workbench system package should be installed, so choose to install either BetterWB, BetterWB + HstWB or a ClassicWB package.**

 ![run_self_install_11.png](screenshots/run_self_install_11.png?raw=true)

 **10. View readme**

-View readme shows Amiga guide readme for packages that are included in package installation.
+Click "View readme" to show readme for packages that are included in package installation.
-Click on a package to view it's readme for a package.

 This is optional and can be skipped.

 ![run_self_install_11.png](screenshots/run_self_install_11.png?raw=true)

-**11. Viewing EAB WHDLoad Games AGA Menu Package readme**
+Click on a package to view it's readme for a package.

-For example EAB WHDLoad Games AGA Menu Package readme is clicked showing it's Amiga guide readme description and screenshots.
+For example EAB WHDLoad Games AGA Menu is clicked showing it's Amiga guide readme description and screenshots.

-This is optional and can be skipped.

 ![run_self_install_12.png](screenshots/run_self_install_12.png?raw=true)